HydraMeshnet/developer-portal/api/authority_api.md

 Returns all [processes](glossary?id=process) available at the [authority](glossary?id=authority).

-Note: It's possible that process will not be objects but only a [content id](glossary?id=content-id).
+Note: It's possible that processes will not be objects, but will be referred to as [content IDs](glossary?id=content-id).
 In that case, use the [blob storage endpoint](#Download-Public-Blob) to download the process itself.

 ```http
 GET /processes